jehovah1215/zopa/README.md

  * git clone git@github.com:jehovah1215/zopa.git

-From the terminal (MAC) navigate to the root location of the project, where the POM.xml is located.
+From the terminal (MAC) navigate to the root location of the project, where the pom.xml is located.
   ( /*path to zopa folder/*)

+Running the App :

+Use either this bash script or steps below to run the App

+The application takes the arguments in following form :
+  {market_file_path} {loan_amount}

+*  	./zopa-rate.sh market.csv 1000

+  			OR

+Sample test file is located at /src/test/resources (market.csv)

+ From the root path, run the following commands:

 * mvn clean install

-Running the App

-Sample test file is located at /src/test/resources

-From the root path, run the following commands:

-*  mvn exec:java -Dexec.mainClass=com.zopa.main.App -Dexec.args="src/test/resources/MarketData.csv 1000"
+*  mvn exec:java -Dexec.mainClass=com.zopa.main.App -Dexec.args="src/test/resources/market.csv 1000"

 Running the tests